Monchy & Alexandra: Reunion and Monchy going solo (2019-present)

 In 2019, the duo reunited to collaborate on a track titled "Años Luz" with Romeo Santos for his fourth studio album, Utopía.
 Prior to the making of the song, Santos had to get permission from J&N Records to have both Monchy and Alexandra to work together again.
-This is due to the fact that Monchy had sign a contract that terminated his contractual relationship with J&N and prohibit him from ever working with Alexandra as per J&N demands.
+This is due to the fact that Monchy had signed a contract that terminated his contractual relationship with J&N and prohibit him from ever working with Alexandra as per J&N demands.
 This contract was made when Monchy had departed from the record label.
 On September 21, 2019, the duo performed the song with Santos as part of his Utopía concert at MetLife Stadium.
 The performance is featured in the concert film and live album, Utopía Live from MetLife Stadium.
 The duo only reunited for the song as they would continue with their separate paths.
 In the same year, J&N release their third compilation and greatest hits album Dos Locos, named after their single from 2002.

 On June 19, 2020, Monchy released his first solo album titled Primogénito.
 In the same year, Alexandra continued her solo career releasing more singles and albums.
 She has collaborated with more artists like Chiko Swagg, Gustavo Enrique, Daniel Santacruz, Henry Santos, among others.
 She released her greatest hits album Grandes Éxitos on September 21, which featured hits from her solo career and hits from her time with Monchy.
 On November 12, she released her first live album titled Concierto Virtual.
 It is based on a virtual concert she performed during the COVID-19 pandemic.
 In 2021, she released the EP, Bachata Queen.
 In 2022 she released the collaborative album Dúos Entre Amigos, which included artists on every song.

 Legacy

-Monchy & Alexandra are considered the greatest duo in the history of bachata, a genre in which is mostly dominated by solo artists.
+Monchy & Alexandra are considered the greatest duo in the history of bachata, a genre which is mostly dominated by solo artists.
 Also, Alexandra became one of the greatest female musicians in the genre, thus being dubbed the Queen of Bachata.
 Hits like "Hoja En Blanco", "Te Quiero Igual Que Ayer", "Perdidos", "No Es Una Novela", among others, helped with the expansion of bachata by giving it a different vibe to the genre.
 They were one of the first bachata acts to obtain mainstream fame in the Latin community in the United States.
 They are considered pioneers of the genre and are a hybrid between tradition and pop style bachata.
 They have been recognized by some of the most prestigious organizations of the Hispanic music business.
 They have been nominated for the Billboard Latin Music Awards, Premios Cassandra, Premios Lo Nuestro and a Latin Grammy.
 The duo has achieved a large amount of success in a relatively short amount of time.
 They have open doors for more duos to be formed in the genre, especially male-female duos like Carlos & Alejandra, JFab & Poala Fabre, among others.